 I am continuing this work when time and finances allow, and hope to be able to visit and research as many aircraft crash sites, museums, and areas of historical importance as possible, around Newfoundland, Labrador, and if I can, beyond.

 When not researching the aviation history of Newfoundland and Labrador, I work almost as a jack of all trades in heritage.
-I have been working as a tour guide since 2003, both as a private guide through ToursByLocals and as a step-on guide with Wildland Tours.
+I have been working as a tour guide since 2003 as a step-on guide with Wildland Tours.
 I have also worked at the Provincial Archives of Newfoundland and Labrador, as a bilingual interpreter with Parks Canada at Cape Spear and Signal Hill National Historic Sites of Canada.
 On a more academic front, I have worked as a researcher for the Grand Concourse Association and the Trail of the Caribou (plus my own research, of course), a transcriptionist for the Trail of the Caribou and the Provincial Government of Newfoundland and Labrador and an editor for local authors and for a special publication by the Society for Post-Medieval Archaeology.
+I was the museum manager for the Logy Bay-Middle Cove-Outer Cove Museum for two summer, and worked with the Provincial Government of New Brunswick as an archaeologist.

 As a lover of history, heritage and archaeology, I use some of my free time to explore my beautiful province.
 While this blog focuses on aviation history, I am passionate about all of the history of this province and am always trying to learn more.
 I am from St. John’s, but married a fellow from Carbonear, have family in Stephenville and in-laws in Clarenville.
 When we’re not visiting them, we’re exploring every community we can, taking in the local history, visiting museums and just enjoying the coastline.
-Being able to work as a tour guide allows me to share this passion with others (to book a tour visit ToursByLocals) and through this website, plus my presentations and talks with local media (see my contributions to aviation archaeology), I get to share the aviation history of Newfoundland and Labrador with everyone.
+Being able to work as a tour guide allows me to share this passion with others, plus my presentations and talks with local media (see my contributions to aviation archaeology), I get to share the aviation history of Newfoundland and Labrador with everyone.

 Of course, there is always a lot to learn, and I love to receive information from those passionate about aviation.
 I trained as an archaeologist, and learning about aviation came later, so I do rely heavily on those who know more about aircraft and aviation, and try to work with as many interested people as possible.